mumbleskates/datadog-go/README.md

 `datadog-go` is a library that provides a [DogStatsD](https://docs.datadoghq.com/developers/dogstatsd/?code-lang=go) client in Golang.

+This is a fork of that library which adds support for floating point `Count` metrics and little else.
+Releases are tagged with the major version at +100 from the upstream library, and differences in functionality are minimal.
+The `Client` struct and interface provide a `Countf()` method and aggregate metrics in floating point instead; everything is otherwise the same.

 Go 1.12+ is officially supported.
 Older versions might work but are not tested.

 The following documentation is available: